 \subsection{The New Tree:}

-Using the above notations, we explain the new tree which is useful to find the slopes and critical energy vales of tori and asteroids in the SCTD.
-Consider the labelling of the Stern-Brocot tree and let the noes of the Stern-Brocot tree by the fractional number $\dfrac{k}{l}$.
+Using the above notations, we explain the new tree which is useful to find the slopes and critical energy values of tori and asteroids in the SCTD.
+Consider the labeling of the Stern-Brocot tree and let the noes of the Stern-Brocot tree by the fractional number $\dfrac{k}{l}$.
 We write the node $\dfrac{k}{l}$ as a matrix $\left[

 \right] $.
 Since we want to have the new tree on the rotated coordinate by 45 degree, we multiply the matrix of the node $\dfrac{k}{l}$ by $ \left[